pq-code-package/mlkem-libjade/README.md

 deterministic, meaning that running more than once always prints different data because the program gets random bytes for each execution.
-There are some important comments in [example.c](https://github.com/tfaoliveira/mlkem-libjade/blob/main/examples/mlkem768_amd64_avx2/example.c#L59), regarding random bytes, that the reader must not skip: just for illustrative purposes, we use the function `RAND_bytes` from OpenSSL, and that is why `-lcrypto` is used during compilation.
+There are some important comments in [example.c](https://github.com/tfaoliveira/mlkem-libjade/blob/main/examples/mlkem768_amd64_avx2/example.c#L59), regarding random bytes that the reader must not skip: just for illustrative purposes, we use the function `RAND_bytes` from OpenSSL, and that is why `-lcrypto` is used during compilation.
 More details below.

-Next, we provide an overview of some files.
-First, the files are under the `src/` folder and then under the `examples/` folder.
+Next, we provide an overview of some files: first, those located in the src/ folder, and then those in the examples/ folder.
 In the folder [src/mlkem768_amd64_avx2/](https://github.com/tfaoliveira/mlkem-libjade/tree/main/src/mlkem768_amd64_avx2) you can find the following (the contents are similar for [src/mlkem768_amd64_ref/](https://github.com/tfaoliveira/mlkem-libjade/tree/main/src/mlkem768_amd64_ref)):

 * [mlkem768_amd64_avx2.jazz](https://github.com/tfaoliveira/mlkem-libjade/blob/main/src/mlkem768_amd64_avx2/mlkem768_amd64_avx2.jazz)
-is the Jasmin implementation, available in a single file for simplicity.
+is the Jasmin implementation, which is available in a single file for simplicity.

 * [mlkem768_amd64_avx2.s](https://github.com/tfaoliveira/mlkem-libjade/blob/main/src/mlkem768_amd64_avx2/mlkem768_amd64_avx2.s)
 is the assembly file resulting from compiling [mlkem768_amd64_avx2.jazz](https://github.com/tfaoliveira/mlkem-libjade/blob/main/src/mlkem768_amd64_avx2/mlkem768_amd64_avx2.jazz)